Top 10 Countries That Read the Most Books

 How much do you read on average?
 A lot since you’re a bibliophile reading this post.
 But have you ever wondered where your country stands globally in case of reading?
 If you haven’t, you’ll start wondering now as here, I’ve researched and brought out a list of the top 10 countries that read the most books for you.

-The country which reads the most books might be the US, as it is one of the highest contributors in the literary field.
+The country that reads the most books might be the US, as it is one of the highest contributors in the literary field.
 Or, one would say Finland, as it has such a high literacy rate.
-But, to everyone’s surprise, this isn’t the case as the Asian country is dominant for reading books.
+But, to everyone’s surprise, this isn’t the case, as the Asian country is dominant in reading books

-Excited, are we?
-So was I, while reading about all this.
-Keep reading further to know whether your country made it to the list.
+Are we excited?
+I was while reading about all this.
+Keep reading to find out whether your country made it to the list.

 Top 10 Countries Which Read the Most Books